openhab/org.openhab.binding.zwave/doc/fibaro/fgrgbw442_0_0.md

 ### Parameter 62: Power reports - periodic

 Power reports - periodic
-This parameter determines in what time intervals the periodic power reports are sent to the main controller.
-Periodic reports do not depend of power change (parameter 61).

-  * 0 - periodic reports are disabled
-  * 30-32400 (30-32400s) - report interval
+<p&gtThis parameter determines in what time intervals the periodic power reports are sent to the main controller.
+Periodic reports do not depend of power change (parameter 61).</p&gt <ul&gt<li&gt0 - periodic reports are disabled</li&gt <li&gt30-32400 (30-32400s) - report interval</li&gt <li&gtDefault - 3600 (1h)</li&gt </ul&gt
-  * Default - 3600 (1h)
 Values in the range 0 to 32400 may be set.

 The manufacturer defined default value is ```3600```.